Azure/trusted-signing-action/README.md

 # Exclude the "AzurePowerShellCredential" type from being considered when authenticating with "DefaultAzureCredential".
 The default value is false.
 exclude-azure-powershell-credential: false

+# Exclude the "AzureDeveloperCliCredential" type from being considered when authenticating with "DefaultAzureCredential".
+The default value is false.
+exclude-azure-developer-cli-credential: false

 # Exclude the "InteractiveBrowserCredential" type from being considered when authenticating with "DefaultAzureCredential".
 The default value is true.
 exclude-interactive-browser-credential: true